LiangA/interpretive-HRmanagement/README.md

 This is a reference for Human Resource Management course in NDHU.

 # Log in to the website
-The link goes after is a vedio that helps you find the website and log in, also some instructions about first login.
+The link is a vedio that helps you find the website and log in, also some instructions about your first login.

 * [login instruction]()